schnoddelbotz/writing/README.md

 - kilo mega giga tera peta ... scale
 - awk cat sed tr perl wc yacc echo printf tar rev tr id w?

+# Example(s)

+See [examples/va.tex](./examples/va.tex) for an LaTeX example template for a Vertiefungsarbeit.
+It's work in progress and no official thing.
+But once I stop working on it, feedback/PRs is/are welcome.
+Thanks!

 # Legal

 These tips come without warranty.
 See room for improvement?